 Tofu skin is a great alternative to the same old tofu.
-It’s got a firm but soft texture unlike the spongy tofu.
+It’s got a firm but soft texture, unlike the spongy tofu.
 It’s sweeter, more flavorful, and concentrated.
-Serve with a little soy sauce and it becomes a easy and tasty side dish.
+Serve with a little soy sauce and it becomes an easy and tasty side dish.
 Making tofu skin is easy, but takes a bit of time.
-All you need is soy bean and water to create this delicacy.
+All you need is soybean and water to create this delicacy.

 **AMAZON AFFILIATE LINKS INCLUDED IN ARTICLE**

 I remember the days when I hated tofu.
 I didn’t like the texture nor the way it tasted, but tofu skin, on the other hand, was my favorite.
 A lot of shops sell deep fried tofu skins so they are easy to store and those kinds are perfect for hot pots or noodle soups as they soak up all the flavor of the soup.
 It was my must-have hot pot ingredient when I was little.

 As I grew older and found that the “raw” tofu skin is actually really tasty on its own as well!
 It’s sweet, full of bean flavor(but very different from tofu), and it doesn’t need much to make a tasty side dish.
 Soak it in any kind of braised meat you have going on or simply drizzle soy sauce, sesame oil and some spring onions or cilantro on top and it will transform into something that will wow the table.
 So simple, yet so delicate, it’s the beauty in many soybean related byproducts.